NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/advanced/hardhat-and-foundry.md

 :::tip

 Foundry relies on Git to work properly.
-Make sure your project is already imported in Git, or type `git init` in your project directory.
+Make sure your project is already a Git repository, or type `git init` to initialize one.

 :::